cmusatyalab/elijah-cloudlet/README.md

 	- SQLAlchemy
 	- fabric

+To install, you either

-To run a installation script:
+	- run a installation script:

 		> $ sudo apt-get install fabric openssh-server
 		> $ fab localhost install

-To install manually:
+	- install manually:

 		1. install required package
 			> $ sudo apt-get install qemu-kvm libvirt-bin gvncviewer python-libvirt python-xdelta3 python-dev openjdk-6-jre liblzma-dev apparmor-utils libc6-i386 python-pip
 			> $ sudo pip install bson pyliblzma psutil sqlalchemy

 		2. Disable security module.
 This is for allowing custom KVM.
 		Example at Ubuntu 12

 			> $ sudo aa-complain /usr/sbin/libvirtd

 		3. add current user to kvm, libvirtd group.

 			> $ sudo adduser [your_account_name] kvm
 			> $ sudo adduser [your_account_name] libvirtd

 		4. change permission of the fuse access (The qemu-kvm library changes fuse access permission while it's being installed, and the permission is recovered if you reboot the host.
 We believe this is a bug in qemu-kvm installation script, so you can either reboot the machine to have valid permission of just revert the permission manually as bellow).

 		   > $ sudo chmod 1666 /dev/fuse
 		   > $ sudo chmod 644 /etc/fuse.conf